Chenyw1/Chenyw1.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Yiwei Chen, a Master's student at the College of Information Science and Engineering, Hunan University.
+I am Yiwei Chen, a Master's student at the College of Computer Science and Electronic Engineering, Hunan University.
 My research focuses on the Internet of Things (IoT) and intelligent sensing.

 ### Education Background
 - Master's Student, College of Computer Science and Electronic Engineering, Hunan University, Computer Science and Technology, 2023-present